Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Simulation

-In Subsec. \ref{subsec:Simulation based on LCDM}, we compare the accuracy of three different methods in constraining $\mathrm{H}_0$ using $H(z)$ datasets simulated based on $\Lambda$CDM model.
+In Subsection \ref{subsec:Simulation based on LCDM}, we compare the performance of three different methods in constraining $H_0$ using $H(z)$ datasets simulated based on $\Lambda$CDM model.
 To examine the influence of different simulated model on this study, we simulated $H(z)$ dataset in this subsection based on the Gaussian Process.
+This GP-based simulation provides a smooth, data-driven fiducial curve and serves as a robustness test of EMCEE, GP, and MAF under a non-parametric $H(z)$ model.